Must-See Brooklyn Heights

 The "Fruit Streets"

 In the northern reaches of the Heights you'll come across some unusually named streets (at least for this area): Pineapple, Orange and Cranberry.
 The origins of the appellations are not entirely clear: One theory goes that in the mid-19th century a Miss Middagh, enraged by the practice of prominent families naming streets for themselves, ripped down street signs and replaced them with the fruit names (ironically, there's a Middagh Street nearby); another goes that the early owners of this land sold exotic fruits.
 Whatever the case, these peaceful, tree-lined blocks have some of the most attractive homes—deco, Greek Revival and otherwise—in the neighborhood.
-The charmingly downscale Brooklyn Heights Cinema, one of the oldest indie theaters in the City, is at the corner of Orange and Henry Streets; closer to the Promenade find the recently carved out Fruit Street Sitting Area, a small circular space that was briefly enlivened (or defaced, depending on your perspective) in late 2013 by a Banksy tag. —AR
+Closer to the Promenade find the recently carved out Fruit Street Sitting Area, a small circular space great for taking a break from walking and taking in the views of the City. —AR